Your cart is empty.

 A well-crafted wine continues to develop over time.
 Its personality evolves in a way that leads to increased aromatic complexity and texture.
 When stored properly, Jordan Chardonnay can be enjoyed for many years.

 How long will Chardonnay age?
 It depends greatly on the style and quality of the wine.
-Top Chardonnays from California and France aged in fine oak can be cellared for several years, though most American white wines are consumed within the 1-2 years of their release.
+Top Chardonnays from California and France aged in fine oak can be cellared for several years, though most American white wines are consumed within 1-2 years of their release.
 If you plan on aging Chardonnay, be sure to take into consideration that different styles of white wines enjoy different aging potential, and while most white wines do not age as gracefully as their fuller-bodied red counterparts, some white wines do benefit from bottle age.
 For example, a bottle of Jordan Russian River Valley Chardonnay is delicious in its youth at 1-3 years, as well as at full maturity of 5-7 years old, while unoaked whites, such as Pinot Gris and Sauvignon Blanc, are meant to be consumed shortly after release and do not typically benefit from cellaring.

 To start your wine cellar, designate a cool, not-too-damp, not-too-dry area in your home that is out of direct sunlight and stocked with simple wine shelves.
 When considering where to store your Chardonnay, avoid locations in the kitchen, laundry room or boiler room, where hot temperatures and excessive vibration could negatively affect both white and red wines.
 Most importantly, find a place where the overall temperature is least likely to fluctuate—the key to successfully preserving white wine is an environment wherein the wine can rest quietly and undisturbed at an even, cool temperature.
 The best locations are usually under a bed, on the floor in a coat closet or in a temperature-controlled basement.
 The ideal environment for storing both white and red wines has a consistent humidity and maintains a temperature of 45-65 degrees (55 degrees is optimal).
 While Chardonnay wine is often served chilled, note that the temperature for storing white wine does not need to be as cool as the typical serving temperature.
 Purchasing a wine cooler with temperature and humidity controls helps to achieve the best wine storage conditions.

 The way in which wine bottles are stored is vital to their longevity.
-Storing Chardonnay bottles on their sides will ensure the wine rests against its cork.
+Aging Chardonnay bottles on their sides will ensure the wine rests against its cork.
 This practice creates a liquid barrier between the wine and the cork and helps to prevent the cork from drying out.
 Cellaring white wine in a location with a consistent humidity of 50-80 percent will also help to keep the corks inside resting bottles from becoming too dry.

 The size of a wine bottle affects the Chardonnay aging process and thus the cellaring potential.
 Magnums and other large-format bottles enjoy an increased volume of wine resting in its glass vessel.
 This offers more stability from outside forces, such as heat and light, causing the evolution of flavors that take place during aging to be slowed down.